keurfonluu/fteikpy/README.rst

 Usage
 -----

-The following example computes the traveltime grid in a 3D homogenous velocity model:
+The following example computes the traveltime grid in a 3D homogeneous velocity model:

 .. code-block:: python